 In either case, you MIGHT want to create a snapshot for the VM first – this will give you a backup of your image you can go back to in case you ever screw it up beyond repair.
 This would be faster probably than re-downloading the OVA file, importing it, etc.

 For SQL Developer, you can create a connection to the CDB or the PDB.
 Yes, this is a Multitenant installation.

-The CDB instance is ‘ORCL’ and the PDB instance is ‘PDB1’.
-To connect to the database with all the sample data, you’ll want to go in as HR or SYS to the PDB1 ‘service.’
+The CDB instance is ‘orclcdb’ and the PDB instance is ‘orcl’.
+To connect to the database with all the sample data, you’ll want to go in as HR or SYS to the orcl ‘service.’
 PDBs are accessible via the service, not the SID.

 If you want to clone a PDB, then you’ll need to create a SYS-level connection to the CDB and access the DBA – Container Database node.